atsa-es/binder-environment/README.md

 # Making the Binder image

-Copy the URL of your GitHub repo and paste it into the box on [mybinder.org](https://mybinder.org/)
+To make the binder image (which takes forever), I copy the URL of thie repo (binder-environment) and paste it into the box on [mybinder.org](https://mybinder.org/)

 # Pulling in content from another repo